mugdhabajjuri/Image_captioning/README.md

 ## About the Reports folder

-We have all information about this project in the report.doc
+All the information about this project is indetail specified in the report.pdf (reports/report.pdf)